-A seated workout encompasses far more than mobility movements.
+A seated workout encompasses far more than movements.
 Chair based exercises will develop your cardio fitness, muscular strength, and flexibility.
 Here are some of the best chair exercises for seniors.
 Practice these basic movements, and choose one or two exercises from each category for a well-rounded seated workout.

 Like any other workout, we want to begin with a warm-up.
-Loosening and warming the muscles prepares them for the movements they’re about to do and greatly reduces the risk of injury.
+Loosening and warming the muscles prepares them for the movements they’re about to do and dramatically reduces the risk of injury.
 Try these warm-up chair exercises for seniors.

-Seated, place your fingertips on your shoulders.
+In a seated position, place your fingertips on your shoulders.
 Circle your shoulders forward for fifteen repetitions.
 Reverse the movement, and circle backward for fifteen repetitions.
 This exercise will warm up your shoulder muscles and reduce the risk of strain.

 Sit tall with your feet flat on the ground.
 Shrug your shoulders up toward your ears, and slowly rotate your shoulders in a circle—back, down, forward, and back to the top.
 When you reach the top, reverse the movement.
 Roll your shoulders forward, down, back, and to the top again.
 Perform ten repetitions in each direction, for a total of twenty reps.
-This movement engages your shoulders and traps, which are essential for lifting and carrying objects.
+This movement engages your shoulders and trapezius muscles, which are essential for lifting and carrying objects.

 It may seem impossible to strengthen your legs while sitting down, but you absolutely can!
 Here are a few chair exercises for legs to work your quads, glutes, and calves.

 Sit up straight with your feet flat.
 Slowly lift your right knee toward your chest, and then lower your foot back to the floor.
 Repeat with your left leg.
 Perform ten repetitions per leg, for a total of twenty reps.
 For an added challenge, pause for a five-count at the top of the movement.
 This exercise strengthens your quads, which is the largest muscle group in your body.
 You use your quads in nearly everything you do, and strengthening them will make you feel stronger overall.
 As you build strength, consider enhancing your workout by using ankle weights for added resistance.

 Sit up straight with your feet flat on the ground.
 Hold your arms at a ninety-degree angle with your elbows at your sides and your forearms extended in front of you.
 Rotate your upper torso to the left through a full range of motion.
 Keep your lower body still, and brace your core by imagining you’re sucking your belly button toward your spine.
 Return to the middle and twist to the right.
 Perform ten repetitions on each side, for a total of twenty.
 This exercise strengthens your obliques, abdominal muscles used for trunk rotation, and will help you maintain good posture.
 Also, check out the best back braces to improve poor posture.

 Be sure your chair is sturdy.
 Sit up straight and grasp the edges of your seat.
 Slowly lift your feet off the floor.
 Move your knees toward your chest.
 Squeeze your abs at the top, and slowly lower your feet back to the floor.
-Do not try to move past a comfortable position.
+Don’t try to move past a comfortable position.
 If you can only raise your feet a few inches off the floor, that’s fine.
 This exercise will strengthen your abs and other core muscles, such as your glutes.

 Sit up straight, on the edge of your seat.
 Extend your arms to the sides and then above your head, as you would with a normal jumping jack.
 Return them to your sides before raising them again.
 Start slow, and then increase your speed until you’re moving your arms as fast as you can.
 Perform three sets of twenty repetitions.
 If you’re exercising in a chair with arms, be careful that you don’t strike the armrests during the movement.

 Sitting on the edge of your chair, bend your right knee and place your toe on the floor.
 Extend your left leg straight out to the side with your toes pointed.
 Extend your arms straight in front of you, and bend forward.
 Reach your left arm to the insole of your right foot, raising your right arm behind your body and twisting at your waist.
 Return your arms in front of you, and straighten your back.
-Repeat the movement ten times, and then switch your legs and reverse the movement for another ten reps.
-For added difficulty, alternate left and right, quickly switching your leg position between reps.
+Repeat this action ten times, and then switch your legs and reverse the movement for another ten reps.
+For added difficulty, alternate left and right, quickly changing your leg position between reps.

 Sit with your legs extended, toes pointed, and arms bent by your sides.
 Lean back slightly so that your shoulder blades barely touch the back of your chair.
 Gently lift your feet from the floor.
 Pull one knee toward you while the other is extended, and then switch, mimicking a running motion.
 If necessary, grip the armrests or sides of your seat for balance.

 Sit with your knees bent and your toes resting lightly on the floor.
-Extend one leg, and gently tap your heel to the floor.
+Extend one leg, and gently tap your heel on the ground.
 With your leg still extended, point your toes and tap them to the floor.
 Flex your foot, and tap your heel again.
 Return to the starting position, and repeat with the opposite leg.
 Perform the “tap dancing” for three to five minutes.
 Set a timer, and try to go a little longer each time you exercise.

+This movement stretches your lower and upper back.
 Widen your legs, and place your feet flat on the floor.
 Slowly lean forward, dropping your torso toward your thighs.
 Relax your neck, and lower your hands toward your feet.
 When you feel a stretch, hold the position for thirty seconds, and then slowly return to the starting position.
 Repeat three times.
-This movement stretches your lower and upper back.

 Sit up straight with your left foot firmly on the ground.
 Grasp the back of your right knee, and slowly pull it toward your chest until you feel a stretch.
 Hold the position for thirty seconds, and then repeat with your left leg.
 Perform three reps per side.
-This exercise stretches your hamstrings and glutes—big muscles that need to be flexible in order to prevent injury.
+This exercise stretches your hamstrings and glutes—big muscles that need to be flexible to prevent injury.

 Sit up straight, and rest your ankle on the opposite knee.
 Rotate your ankle in circles.
 Perform ten rotations clockwise and ten rotations counterclockwise.
 Point your toes for an additional stretch.